 Non-molestation orders are civil court orders which protect victims of domestic violence.
 The Order will provide protection to the victim from violence, threats, and harassment.
 The Order also carries the power of arrest and the penalty for breaking the order can carry a sentence of up to five years in prison.

-If you would like to speak to one of our expert divorce solicitors please complete the form below and we will be in touch.
+If you would like to speak to one of our expert divorce solicitors please complete the form below and we will be in touch to arrange an appointment which can be in person at our office or conducted by telephone.

 We charge an initial consultation fee of £60 (£50 + £10 VAT), which can be deducted from the further costs you incur if we are instructed to proceed.
 At the consultation you will receive initial advice and we will gain a sufficient insight into your case to be able to advise as to the best route forward.